My name is Alexa, and I cannot breastfeed.

 I have read the terrible stories of starving babies.
 I have seen new moms cry in frustration after breastfeeding disappointment.
 And I have even watched myself waste my first month of motherhood sad and disheartened from my breastfeeding catastrophe

 So I want the moms who can’t, the moms like me, to hear me loud and clear.
 We have not failed.
 If their bellies are full and their smiles are bright, we have succeeded as their momma.
 It doesn’t matter how it happened, it matters that it did.
 The pressure to breastfeed is so loud and so harsh that it has led babies to go without.
-You may feel like they won’t be as smart or as strong or as healthy as a breastfed baby, I know it ran through my mind a time or two, but that is simply not the case.
+You may feel like they won’t be as smart or as strong or as healthy as a breastfed baby, I know it ran through my mind a dozen times, but that is simply not the case.
 I want to encourage mothers to give it their best shot and find every bit of the knowledge that’s out there to be successful.
 If it works, you are beyond blessed.
 If it doesn’t work, find a soft pink bottle with a sweet little butterfly, enjoy those bottle feedings and keep your head up.
-Through this I have learned that breastfeeding does not define you as a mother, and the happiness of you and your children is what matters most.
+Through this I have learned that breastfeeding does not define you as a momma, and the happiness of you and your children is what matters most.
 Full bellies, bright smiles.